Mildred Tuhaise: Early life and education

 Tuhaise was born in Masindi.
 She studied from Asaba Primary School in Masindi for PLE, Kawempe Mbogo Muslim Secondary School for O level and A Level at St Peters Naalya.
 She later joined Makerere University where she acquired a Bachelor of Science in Information Technology.

 While at Makerere University, she also attained a certificate in the art of public speaking from the Department of Journalism and communication.

-Mildred holds a master's degree in strategic and corporate communication from Makerere University and a postgraduate diploma in management from Uganda Management Institute.
+Tuhaise holds a master's degree in strategic and corporate communication from Makerere University and a postgraduate diploma in management from Uganda Management Institute.

 Career

 In 2006, Tuhaise began her career in the media as a voice-over in adverts, Then to a teen's show and later news anchor at FMJ, Top radio and Top TV (2008 -2012).
 She then moved on to WBS TV as a news anchor (2012-2015) and in April 2015, she joined NBS TV where she does news anchoring (NBS at One), talk show host (Morning Breeze) and as a news reporter.

-Mildred has vast experience in moderating and emceeing various public events from corporate to social events.

 Personal life

-She serves as the CEO of Girls Incorporated Uganda a Non Government Organisation in Kampala.
+She is the CEO of Girls Incorporated Uganda a Non Government Organisation in Kampala.

-Mildred is a maternal health rights advocate.
-She boasts in educating about Pre-eclampsia, a condition that nearly took her life in 2019.
-Pre-Eclampsia is among the top 3 causes of maternal mortality world over.